bringauto/fleet-protocol/README.md

 ## Communication protocol

-We use the [ProtoBuf] library for message format (version [Protobuf version]) and serialization/deserialization - protocol specification can be found in protobuf folder.
+The [ProtoBuf] (see [Protobuf version]) is used to serialize and deserialize messages.
+The message format specification can be found in the protobuf folder.

 Each message must be prefixed with a four bytes long (uint32_t data type) header, which holds information about the size of the ProtoBuf message.

-To read more about the system architecture, check the Fleet Protocol v2 documentation:
+Check the Fleet Protocol v2 documentation tolearn more about the system architecture:

 - [Summary] - overall high-level summary
 - [Fleet Protocol Requirements]